BrianK64/Travel_Assistant/README.md

 # Travel_Assistant
-~~A travel assistant application leveraging a generative pre-trained transformer(GPT) model: a branch of large language models (LLMs).~~
+~~A travel assistant application leveraging a generative pre-trained transformer(GPT) model: a branch of large language models (LLMs).~~.\
 An AI powered travel assistant application.

 # To-Do List:
-  1. Import OpenAI library.
+  1. Data Collection and Validation
-  2. Get OpenAI (ChatGPT) API key(s)
+  2. Accomodation Management
-  3. Create a model
+  3. AI Recommendation System
-  4. Feed the model with examples (Few-Shot Prompting)
+  4. User Interface
-  5. Apply a new prompt
+  5. Test
-  6. Receive a response
+  6. Deploy

-# Prompt Completion Structure
+# Data Management
   ## Format
   In the process of training the model, examples that are provided to the model would be in this structured format:\
     {"Start_Date": <Start_Date_Placeholder>,\